vivaria/edisonrul.ing/docs/source/cards/p/prickle-fairy.md

 ### Card Rulings

-●If Prickle Fairy is changed to an Insect-Type monster with DNA Surgery, your opponent can't attack.
+*   If Prickle Fairy is changed to an Insect-Type monster with DNA Surgery, your opponent can't attack.